 He knew Greek and Syriac, and was able to study references written in those languages, as well as those that were written in Arabic, such as that of his teacher, Ibn al-Rumeyya, and al-Ghafiqi's الغافقي works.

-He travelled widely in North Africa, Greece, Asia Minor, Persia, Iraq, Egypt, and Syria collecting and studying medicinal plants.
+He traveled widely in North Africa, Greece, Asia Minor, Persia, Iraq, Egypt, and Syria collecting and studying medicinal plants.
 He served the Ayubid rulers of the eastern Mediterranean, and lived between Egypt and Syria.

 His knowledge was transferred to his students, among them Ibn Abi Usaybi'ah إبن أبي أصيبعة , chronicler of physicians and pharmacists, who not only praised his knowledge in Tabaqat al-Atiba' طبقات الأطباء but also his personal traits such as his manners and amicable personality.